Be safe in the sun...

 - Ensure you have both UVB and UVA protection

-- Apply it before you go out and regularly during the day
+- Apply it before you go out and reapply regularly

 - Avoid the sun at it's hottest between 11 am and 3 pm

 You can find every level of protection for both children and adults.
 So